pulsar-edit/pulsar-edit.github.io/docs/blog/20230319-confused-Techie-HowLicenseNoneDeletedPackages.md

 Maybe they don't feel like researching which one is the right one to choose, or don't want to be locked into the wrong choice.

 Now for us at Pulsar we often times prefer to go with the `MIT` license, as it's one of the more permissive choices, and was what all the core developers could agree on.
-You can even see that listed in the [`package.json`](https://github.com/pulsar-edit/pulsar-edit.github.io/blob/main/package.json) of the code that holds this blog.
+You can even see that listed in the [`package.json`](https://github.com/pulsar-edit/pulsar-edit.github.io/blob/main/package.json) of the code that hosts this blog.

 But while developers may not want to take the time to understand a license, the tools they use do their best to help them.

 With NPM when you run `npm init` (to automatically make a `package.json` on your system) will automatically choose the [`ISC`](https://opensource.org/license/isc-license-txt/) as the default license.

-Or even Pulsar's own `package-generator` package defaulting to the `MIT` license when setting up a package for developers.
+Or even Pulsar's own [`package-generator`](https://github.com/pulsar-edit/pulsar/tree/master/packages/package-generator) package defaulting to the `MIT` license when setting up a package for developers.

 But even then, of course, developers are able to and should modify their package's licenses to however they see fit.

-## Why this matters
+## Why This Matters

 Now, for anyone that's read my [previous blog post](https://pulsar-edit.dev/blog/20221127-confused-Techie-SunsetMisadventureBackend.html) about initially creating the Pulsar package registry, you'll know that we had taken every single package from the original Atom package registry, and hosted it for Pulsar.
 Because like I say there, the package ecosystem is one of my major driving factors of using and loving Pulsar/Atom.